githubtraining-gpic/July17/_posts/0000-01-04-satishbolla.md

 ![droidtocat](https://octodex.github.com/images/droidtocat.png)
 {: .center}

 This is imagining that we are working locally one more time.
+One final time.